Legal information about how HMCTS will use telephone and video technology during the coronavirus (COVID-19) outbreak.

 Using existing technology and making new technology available

 We are making the best possible use of existing technology in the courts, including the Justice Video Service in the criminal courts, and provision for audio hearings that exists widely in the civil courts.
-Over the last fortnight, we have also expanded our capacity and worked to increase and improve the ways in which audio and video technology can support hearings to take place.
+We have also expanded our capacity and worked to increase and improve the ways in which audio and video technology can support hearings to take place.

 We are using a number of solutions to enable hearings to take place.
 These includes:

-- For videoconferencing we have started using Skype for Business on HMCTS and judicial systems.
-Participants in a hearing do not need Skype for Business to join these videoconferences, however they will need the free Skype meetings app.
-Each participant will receive instructions and a link to click to join the hearing, as a ‘guest’.
-Once users click on the link, they should follow the browser’s instructions for installing Skype Meetings App.
+For video conferencing we have started using Skype for Business on HMCTS and judicial systems.
+If you have a video hearing coming up, and you want to join using your computer, you will need to download Skype meetings app for your web browser.
+If you’re joining using your mobile, you’ll need to download the Skype for Business app in your mobile application store.
+You will receive instructions and a link to click to join the hearing, as a ‘guest’.
+When you click on the link, you should follow the browser’s instructions for installing Skype Meetings App.
 We recommend doing this as early as possible, to be prepared for your hearing.
-At the time of the hearing, users go to the Skype Meetings App sign-in page, enter their name, and select “Join”.
+At the time of the hearing, you must go to the Skype Meetings App sign-in page, enter their name, and select “Join”.

-- We have increased capacity, undertaken testing, and are now introducing our ‘cloud video platform’ (CVP) for hearings.
-CVP uses Kinly videoconferencing software.
+We have increased capacity, undertaken testing, and are now introducing our ‘cloud video platform’ (CVP) for hearings.
+CVP uses Kinly video conferencing software.
 These videoconferencing rooms can be accessed through any laptop or video device.
 We can also use bridging links to communicate with fixed endpoints that use the Justice Video Service, in courts, prisons and police stations.
-We are developing guidance on how these connections will work, which will be provided to all participants.
+See this guidance on joining telephone and video hearings

 Looking ahead, we are expanding the capacity of our fully video hearings solution, which has been used on a small-scale in specified civil, family and tax tribunal hearing types.
 We want to make sure this bespoke video hearing solution is robust and can handle significant volumes of hearings, as quickly as possible.
 No bespoke software will be needed to join hearings in a CVP room or for fully video hearings.